 Even if you are going through mediation or negotiating directly with your ex, make sure you continue to seek expert legal advice from a family lawyer throughout the process.
 As your situation evolves and circumstances change, and expert opinion can keep you on the right track.

 When a divorce is settled in Court, whatever decisions are made are recorded and made legally binding.
 If you come to an agreement outside of Court, make sure you take the same steps to record the arrangements you have settled on in writing, lest one party decide later that they want to change the terms.
 A legal professional can help you prepare these documents.

 Christopher Dolton is a solicitor in our Family Law and Divorce team and can provide specialist legal advice in relation to divorce matters.

-If you have any queries relating to any of the issues discussed in this article, please get in touch with Christopher by calling 0800 086 2929, emailing email@example.com or completing our Free Online Enquiry Form.
+If you need assistance with your divorce or separation or have any queries relating to any of the issues discussed in this article, please get in touch with Christopher by calling 0800 086 2929, emailing firstname.lastname@example.org or completing our Free Online Enquiry Form.